mozman/dxfgrabber/docs/index.rst

     Ratio of minor axis to major axis as *float*.

-.. attribute:: Ellipse.startparam
+.. attribute:: Ellipse.start_param

     Start parameter (this value is 0.0 for a full ellipse).

-.. attribute:: Ellipse.endparam
+.. attribute:: Ellipse.end_param

     End parameter (this value is 2pi for a full ellipse)